 To better see the impact of specialists, let’s look at a few examples.
 In Figure 1, we see a four-person team where each person is a specialist.
 Persons 1 and 2 are programmers and can only program.
 This is indicated by the red squares and the coding prompt icon within them.
 Persons 3 and 4 are testers who do nothing but test.
 They are indicated by the green square and the pencil and ruler icons within those.
 You can imagine any skills you’d like, but for these examples I’ll use programmers (red) and testers (green).

 The four-person team in Figure 1 is capable of completing four red tasks in an iteration and four green tasks in an iteration.
 They cannot do five red tasks or five green tasks.

 But if their work is distributed across two product backlog items as shown in Figure 2, this team will be able to finish that work in an iteration.

-But, any allocation of work that is not evenly split between blue and green work will be impossible for this team to complete.
+But, any allocation of work that is not evenly split between red and green work will be impossible for this team to complete.
 This means the specialist team of Figure 1 could not complete the work in any of the allocations shown in Figure 3.

 The Impact of Multi-Skilled Team Members